 The arrival of airborne Lidar, also referred to as airborne laser scanning (ALS), has revolutionized area-wide 3D data acquisition of topography, bathymetry, vegetation, buildings and infrastructure.
 This article presents an overview of the progress made since then in both sensor and aircraft technology.
-On top of that, this article highlights how the ongoing miniaturization has recently enabled the application of Lidar on unmanned aerial vehicles (UAV), resulting in ultra-high-resolution 3D point clouds with centimetre precision.
+It also highlights how ongoing miniaturization has recently enabled the application of Lidar on unmanned aerial vehicles (UAV), resulting in ultra high-resolution 3D point clouds with centimetre precision.

 From Single to Multiple Pulses in the Air

-Current trends include a steady increase of the measurement rate, achievements in full waveform processing, the spread of multispectral and topo-bathymetric laser scanners, the introduction of single-photon sensitive airborne sensors and the advent of integrated active and passive systems (Figure 1).
+Current trends include a steady increase in the measurement rate, achievements in full-waveform processing, the spread of multispectral and topo-bathymetric laser scanners, the introduction of single-photon sensitive airborne sensors and the advent of integrated active and passive systems (Figure 1).
 Airborne Lidar is a dynamic, polar and active multi-sensor system comprising a navigation unit (GNSS, IMU) for continuous measurement of the sensor platform’s position and attitude and the laser scanner itself.
 This provides the direction of the laser beam and the distance between the sensor and the reflecting targets.
-The sensor-to-target ranges are estimated by measuring the round trip time of a short laser pulse.
+The sensor-to-target ranges are estimated by measuring the round-trip time of a short laser pulse.
 Due to the constant increase of the pulse repetition frequency (PRF), it is commonplace today that multiple laser pulses are in the air at the same time, i.e. new laser pulses are emitted before the arrival of the return of the causative pulse.
 Assuming a constant flying velocity, the higher scan rates obviously provide a higher laser point density on the ground.
-Depending on the application, the densities typically range between 5-20 points/m2.
-State-of-the-art laser scanners feature a PRF of up to 2MHz (see Table 1) corresponding to an unambiguous range of 75m.
+Depending on the application, the densities typically range between 5–20 points/m2.
+State-of-the-art laser scanners feature a PRF of up to 2MHz (see Table 1), corresponding to an unambiguous range of 75m.
 In other words, flying such a sensor at an altitude of 2,600m results in 35 concurrent pulses in the air.
 This is also referred to as multiple time around (MTA).
-Manufacturers provide various solutions for coping with this additional complexity, either by varying the PRR, using a preliminary DTM or the like.
+Manufacturers provide various solutions for coping with this additional complexity, such as varying the PRR, using a preliminary DTM.

 From Multi-photon to Single-photon Lidar

-For conventional airborne Lidar, which is also referred to as linear mode Lidar, several hundred photons are necessary for the detection of an echo.
-In contrast, single-photon-sensitive sensors have entered the airborne mapping market in recent years advertising a higher aerial coverage performance while enabling the same point density compared to traditional laser scanners.
+For conventional airborne Lidar, which is also referred to as linear mode Lidar, several hundred photons are needed to detect an echo.
+In contrast, single-photon-sensitive sensors have entered the airborne mapping market in recent years advertising a higher aerial coverage performance while enabling the same point density as traditional laser scanners.
 Two approaches have gained specific importance: Geiger-mode Lidar (GmLidar) and single-photon Lidar (SPL).